Living rural in the city is great – you can do it, too.

 (This post has no photos because I didn’t think it was as brilliant an idea to blog about before I did it – but my technique worked so well, I have to share it.)

-So left the paint in the garage or in the cold cellar and it froze and now you have lumpy paint.
-Congratuations!
+So you left the paint in the garage or in the cold cellar and it froze and now you have lumpy paint.
+Congratulations!
 Lumpy paint is a pain in the neck, and also fugly to take a picture of.
-(Bonus, if the lumps are pigment — mine were making nice blueberry smears until they were well-mixed, or let’s be honest, rolled-in.)
+(Bonus, if the lumps are pigment — mine were making nice blueberry smears until I mixed it well and painted over them.)

-You could roll that lumpy paint on the wall anyway, and use a putty knife to take the skins and lumps off while they’re wet.
-Then, when it’s dry, use a wall sander (like you’re supposed to!) or a low-abrasive sanding block with a coarse but not too-coarse grit to knock the lumpy bits off.
-Don’t rub too hard, or you’ll mess the otherwise smooth finish.
+You could roll that lumpy paint on the wall anyway, and use a putty knife to take the skins and lumps off while it’s still wet.
+Or, when it’s dry, use a wall sander (like you’re supposed to!) or a sanding block to knock the lumpy bits off.
+Don’t rub too hard, or you’ll mess up the otherwise smooth finish.

 Still, I betcha don’t want to roll lumpy paint on the wall.
 You’d rather filter it, right?
 But you either don’t have a screen sieve of the right gauge, or you don’t want to use one from your kitchen.
 So here’s what you do: